atauenis/webone/README.md

 The program is built using Microsoft .NET 6.0 SDK and [dotnet-packaging](https://github.com/qmfrederik/dotnet-packaging/) add-on.
 With it the building is easy: use `dotnet publish` & `dotnet deb || dotnet rpm || dotnet zip` tools.

 Windows developers can utilize `Build.bat` script for cross-platform building.
-"Full" Win7SP1+ builds are made by hand by merging *ReleaseWin32* zip with content of `Win32-full` directory and some magic.

 ## Who are the author(s)?
 Currently the project is maintained by a single person, Alexander Tauenis.
 However WebOne project welcomes any new contributors.